hydra2s/vulkan.node.js/README.md

 - Pre-computing of enums and struct classes
 - JS generator from Vulkan XML, with C++ supplements
 - Some handmade fixes (such as bitfield structures)
-- Planned support for glMatrix fully
-- Planned support for WebAssembly bindings and memory
-- Error and exception handling support
+- Better error and exception handling support (with additional info)
 - Some syntax sugar for user-friendly
-- Better error handling (with additional info)
 - I made first hello triangle example

 ## TODO